omundy/learn-javascript/README.md

 - Building a Node/Express website and API server
 - Creating browser extensions with Javascript

-This path to Javascript unites my materials (lectures, demos, milestones, exercises, etc.) with the corresponding homework (book chapters, practice, exercises, etc.) to support my web courses, DIG 245 Critical Web Design and DIG 345 Radical Software respectively, in [Digital Studies](https://www.davidson.edu/academic-departments/digital-studies) at Davidson College.
+This path to Javascript unites many materials (lectures, demos, milestones, exercises, etc.) with corresponding homework (book chapters, practice, exercises, etc.) to support my web courses, DIG 245 Critical Web Design and DIG 345 Radical Software in [Digital Studies](https://www.davidson.edu/academic-departments/digital-studies) at Davidson College.

-Anyone is welcome to fork the repo and run the demos, or view the [github.io](https://omundy.github.io/learn-javascript/) version and execute them there.
+Anyone is welcome to fork the repo and use this course structure.
+You can view the [github.io](https://omundy.github.io/learn-javascript/) version and execute examples there.
 You will need the following books, prior experience with HTML and CSS, and accounts with Github, Codecademy, and Codepen.io:

 - Marijn Haverbeke [Eloquent JavaScript](https://eloquentjavascript.net/) 3rd edition (2018) [solutions](https://github.com/marijnh/Eloquent-JavaScript/tree/master/code/solutions)
 - Ethan Brown [Web Development with Node & Express](https://www.oreilly.com/library/view/web-development-with/9781492053507/) 2nd Edition (2019)